 Mitochondria as the ultimate drivers of health and disease

-THE ORIGIN of the term Cell Symbiosis lies far back in history – 2.1 billion years to be exact – when the first Ice Age occurred.
+THE ORIGIN of the hybrid nature of our cells lies far back in history – around 2.1 billion years to be exact – when the first Ice Age occurred.
 Before this, the Earth’s atmosphere was devoid of molecular oxygen, but dominated by carbon dioxide (CO2) and methane gas (CH4).
 The CO2 was a result of volcanic activities in the Earth’s crust, while the CH4 was produced by the ubiquitous archaea – a largely anaerobic life form – which converted CO2 into CH4 .

 Mitochondria still possess many morphological and biochemical features of their bacterial ancestors, including a double membrane, a circular genome, the absence of histones, and the ability to replicate independently of the nucleus .
 Our cell’s nucleus with its DNA stems from the archaea, while the mitochondria have their own separate genome.
 This dual genome is a large factor in our health and disease.

 To understand why, we first need to look at what the evolutionary advantage was for these bacteria of living within an anaerobic host?
 Certainly one can imagine that this would at that time have ensured their survival in areas where oxygen levels were still low, but there is another fascinating reason.